tda-qchem/tda-qchem-explorations/docs/MESP_theory.md

 ### Definitions:

   * for definitions of MESP, please see [this document](definitions.md)
-  * we also use the electron density (ED), calculated with the same setup and on the same grid
+  * in these exploartions, we also use the electron density (ED), calculated with the same setup and on the same grid

 #### Our test systems: